mp-se/fermentrack-docker/README.md

 I have modified the standard installation in the following way:

-* Database file (db.sqlite3) is moved to a subdirectory called db in order to have a volume mount point (this is done since docker is not really good at handling a single file outside the container)
+- Database file (db.sqlite3) is moved to a subdirectory called db in order to have a volume mount point (this is done since docker is not really good at handling a single file outside the container)
-* I'm not using cron to manage the circus jobs, instead this is moved to the supervisor process
+- Redis and Nginx will run as non root user for increased security.
+Port 8080 will be exposed inside the container since ports below 1024 requires root access.
-* At startup the migration job is run once to make sure the database is updated correctly.
-This should make it smooth to upgrade to a new version that require schema changes.
-It also applies the correct access rights for mounted volumes.
+- Most functions in fermentrack will work, including GIT upgrades.
+There are a few things that will need to be tested in relation to serial/bluetooth configuration.
-* Options for GIT update and checking for the latest baseline is now disabled, git upgrade will most likley break the installation since I have moved the location of the database.
+- Validations have been added to check that data and db directories are mounted, otherwise it will not start.

-I plan to make the following changes to the installation in order to make it more smooth;
+- Access righs on mounted volumes as well as database migrations are done before fermentrack starts.

-* Show notification if new docker image exists
+- During startup you can also see what git repo is used as source as well as the latest version tag.

 The following functions are not yet tested (but should work if the USB devices are exported into the container);

-* Flashing firmware via USB/Serial
+- Flashing firmware via USB/Serial
-* TILT / Bluetooth support (I dont own a tilt)
+- TILT / Bluetooth support (I dont own a tilt)

 ## Installation